punyavashist/dotfiles/readme.md

 This will automatically setup all the configuration files using [dotbot](https://github.com/anishathalye/dotbot).

 I describe my custom configuration I use below.
-It is heavily tailored to my own workflow so it is best you take ideas from it rather than just copying the entire config.
+It is heavily tailored to my own workflow so it is best you take ideas from it rather than copying the entire config.

 ## Karabiner